 The King of the land that Wander was from appears with his guard, revealing that Wander had stolen a sacred sword (the only one able to defeat the colossi) and fled with his dead lover under penalty of treason.
 Too late to stop him, the King discovers in horror that slaying each colossus forced Wander to absorb their spirits, and now that they have all been brought together...

 Surprise!
 Dormin has been reborn, because all of the colossi had been keeping a piece of his power.
 Wander's body is sacrificed as he transforms into a giant, demonic colossus (Dormin) and the player is forced to play it as it attacks the King and his men.
+If that's not bad enough, the King manages to take Wander's sword and uses it to create a great vacuum of light that starts sucking in Wander (who has now reverted to a shadowed version of his former self) and the player is forced to play as he is trying to push against the wind to his lover, still dead, but ultimately is scripted to lose and get sucked into the vacuum anyway.
+Wander is destroyed, along with the demon within him.

 Feeling the sadness yet?
 It gets better.
 It turns out, the demon kept it's word and the girl does in fact come back to life.
 But only after Wander is dead and gone.
 So after everything that was done, the player does feel like they accomplished their goal, but what about Wander?
 Well, he will just never know he succeeded.
 His love may be alive again, but he won't even have the satisfaction of knowing his overcoming of insurmountable odds wasn't a total waste of his life.